MikeMpapa/CogBeacon-MultiModal_Dataset_for_Cognitive_Fatigue/README.md

 ### Source code + ML analysis:
 The code we used for ML analysis and the respective data, with the appropriate data splits for cross validation, in our papaer **CogBeacon: A Multi-Modal Dataset and Data-Collection Platform for Modeling Cognitive Fatigue** is available at (insert link).
 <link to: datasets used for ML analysis (balanced+unbalanced) + analysis code: feature extraction +modeling, dataset creation>

+### Confidentiality & Data Sharing

+Our team has received permission by the Institutional Review Board (IRB) of the University of Texas at Arlington (UTA) in order to conduct these experiments and share the attached data.
+CogBeacons protocol’s ID is 2019-0253 and its title is “CogBeacon: Towards detecting cognitive fatigue”.
+Main contributors of this study are  Mr.Michalis Papakostas (PI, michalis.papakostas@mavs.uta.edu), Mr. Akilesh Rajavenkatanarayanan (CO-PI, akilesh.rajavenkatanarayanan@mavs.uta.edu), and  Dr. Fillia Makedon (Faculty Advisor,  makedon@uta.edu).
+For additional information or questions about the confidentiality or data sharing protocol please feel free to contact directly the IRB office at UTA (erahelpdesk@uta.edu) or to the project personel.
+Available in the repo is a copy of the consent form that the participants had to sign.